netxms/netxms-doc/admin/data-collection.rst

    Newly received parameter processing

 It is also possibility to push data to server.
-If DCI source is set to :guilabel:`Push`, server just waits for new values instead of polling himself data source.
+If DCI source is set to :guilabel:`Push`, server just waits for new values instead of polling from a data source.

 .. versionadded:: 2.0-M5
     Agent caching mode